 Next, think about exactly what sort of a piano player you want to become.
 If classical is your thing, make that distinction when selecting an instructor.
 Think about the many different styles of music and pinpoint the one that moves you the most.
 The more specific you can get about the direction you want to take, the easier it will be for a teacher to guide you there.

 Start Out Strong: The Right Teacher and the Right Gear

 How do you play piano well without developing bad habits?
 The best way is to have the pitfalls explained to you by an experienced player.
 A good teacher is going to get into your head a little bit and show you what not to do from the very start.
 You’ll likely start with a review of sitting posture and why it’s important not to slouch to the side or slump forward.

 Your teacher can also help you determine the gear you need, including helping you decide between an actual piano or a keyboard, as well as the additional accessories and materials you’ll need.

 Teaching Your Hands How to Dance

 Training your fingers to move in unfamiliar ways means re-programming your hand muscles.
-This happens gradually through extensive repetition of exercises called scales.
+This happens gradually through extensive repetition of exercises, such as scales.
 By practicing these exercises regularly, you’ll build up the muscles and tendons in your hands so that they have the strength and endurance to keep up with the demands of playing the piano.
 Learning piano scales (and how to practice them) is essential to your success, and working with a private teacher who can keep you motivated will certainly help.